BuildIso/pkgdb2.0/README.md

 # how can I create my token?
 To create your token, go to this link https://github.com/settings/tokens then click on generate a new token (classic).
 Check the repo box.
 The token name is not important, you can name it whatever you want.

+# Where is my exe after installing MyGame in pkgdb2.0?
+Go to the link that the terminal gave you (Installer downloaded to: ...), look for the name you installed, you will see a .bin (MyGame_VERSION.bin), but how to turn the .bin into a .exe is very simple!
+Change the extension from .bin to .exe